spex-xray/spex-help/source/reference/plot/types.rst

    are divided by the energy of the incoming photon.

--  ``chi`` – the fit residuals, either expressed in units such as counts/s or the same units as the spectrum, or expressed in terms of numer of standard deviations, or as a relative error.
+-  ``chi`` – the fit residuals, either expressed in units such as counts/s or the same units as the spectrum, or expressed in terms of number of standard deviations, or as a relative error.

 -  ``dem`` – a differential emission measure distribution.